5. Processing unidimensional data#

 fall into the \([\bar{x}-2s, \bar{x}+2s]\) interval.

 Further, the variance is the square of the standard deviation, \(s^2\).
 Mind that if data are expressed in centimetres, then the variance is in centimetres squared, which is not very intuitive.
 The standard deviation does not have this drawback.
-Mathematicians find the square root annoying though (for many reasons); that is why we will come across the \(s^2\) every now and then too.
+For many reasons, mathematicians find the square root in the definition of \(s\) annoying, though; it is why we will come across the \(s^2\) measure every now and then too.

-The interquartile range (IQR) is another popular measure of dispersion.
-It is defined as the difference between the 3rd and the 1st quartile:
+The interquartile range (IQR) is another popular way to quantify data dispersion.
+It is defined as the difference between the third and the first quartile:

 np.quantile(heights, 0.75) - np.quantile(heights, 0.25)